dmitriid/svx/README.md

 All code in `<style></style>` is extracted and placed at `assets/css/generated.css`.
 The easiest way to make sure that it's reloaded when you change it is to add `@import "./generated.css";` to `assets/css/app.css`

+### Errors

+If you have errors in your markup, Svx will still attempt to compile your component, but will replace component content with the error from Heex tokenizer.

 ### Example